 Joel has gone into the pros and cons of running multiple operating systems on any PC, so read that before you make your decision.

 Whatever you finally decide, make sure you backup your Mac first!
-Our ultimate triple backup solution for Mac is the most comprehensive way to do this.
 If you want an easier solution, turn a NAS or Windows Share into a Time Machine backup.
 You should absolutely back up your data before you install any of these.

 Make sure you have a recovery partition to reinstall Mac OS X in case you want to go back.
 If possible I recommend grabbing a standard Windows USB keyboard and mouse.
 They work much better with all Linux distros than Apple’s hardware.